tbroyer/platformer/packages/harness/README.md

 ### test-limited-double

 The `test-limited-double` element's `test` attribute is of type `double` limited to only positive numbers and with a default value of 1.

+## Usage (event handler)

+1. Create a package in the workspaces to contain the tests.
+2. Implement a `test-handler` custom element with an `onfoo` event handler
+3. Import the `runTests` function from this package's `event-handler.js` and call it
+4. Run the tests (likely using Web Test Runner) by the `test` NPM script, so it's possible to run all tests with `npm -ws run test` at the root.

+Note that the test suite will dynamically define an `x-foo` element that inherits the `test-handler` element's class to make it _form-associated_.
+For this, it will call `attachInternals()` so the base class must not call it itself (if this becomes a problem, that `x-foo` element will become a requirement).